slamora/brackets-wiki/Preview-Images-Research.md

 Advantage:
 * since EditorManager and DocumentManager APIs are unchanged, fewer extensions will break.
 Disadvantage:
-* extra work to enable immutable documents
+* extra work to enable imutable documents
 * extra work to maintain EditorManager.focusEditor
 * Documents class gains in complexity, no separation of concerns for text and image documents, seems harder to maintain if new editors are added, i.e. image editors, hex editor, ...

 ###  Non modal image viewer in place of the text editor backed by a custom document
 _Also known as the original proposal_ - based on the discussion and outline [here](https://github.com/adobe/brackets/pull/4492)
 * A HTML doc with the image is placed in place of the editor.
-A document for an image is a new type of immutable document.
+A document for an image is a new type of imutable document.
 * ImageDocument asserts / throws errors when any text-related APIs are called.
 * DocumentManager.getDocumentForPath(fullPath) on path to image returns ImageDocument.
 * DocumentCommandHandlers.doOpen() generates a special image document
-* ImageDocument is immutable
+* ImageDocument is imutable
 * ImageDocument has no editor, but a view
 * DocumentManager.getCurrentDocument()  - returns either standard document or image document
 * Image document does not have any of the methods related to text.